OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-deploy-infrastructure.md

 For the use-case of publishing apps from one infrastructure to another, consider the following:

 * The target environment must be registered in a LifeTime.
-Scenarios with stand-alone (e.g. without a LifeTime) environments are not supported.
+Scenarios with stand-alone (without a LifeTime) environments are not supported.
 * The modules of apps being published must be free of Intelectual Property Protection (IPP).
 Modules that are IPP protected will fail to publish in the target infrastructure.
 * Deployments created through this API do not perform impact analyses.
 Executing such deployment plans is similar to a solution published directly through the Service Center.
+* Deployment plans created via the LifeTime API will be shown in the LifeTime interface as read-only.
 * While publishing apps directly to production environments is possible, this option is disabled by default.
 This scenario can be enabled by changing the following setting, which can be found on [LifeTime settings.](https://hostname/lifetime/Settings.aspx)

 ![Screenshot of the LifeTime deployment settings with the option to allow deployment of binaries to production environments toggled off.](images/deploy_apps_or_soutions.png "LifeTime Deployment Settings")